akien-mga/godot-old-wiki/binary_Serialization.md

 ### Packet Specification

 The packet is designed to be always padded to 4 bytes.
 All values are little endian encoded.
-All packets have a 4 byte header with an integer, specifying the type of data:
+All packets have a 4 byte header representing an integer, specifying the type of data:

 Type | Value
 ---|---